mooreniemi/p_ILR/README.md

 Full professional proficiency is rated 4 on the scale.
 A person at this level is described as follows:
 > able to use the language fluently and accurately on all levels and as normally pertinent to professional needs.

 Can easily practice TDD in this language when appropriate, if applicable.
-Works more comfortably in this language than psuedocode first.
+Works more comfortably in this language than pseudocode first.

 > can understand and participate in any conversations within the range of own personal and professional experience with a high degree of fluency and precision of vocabulary